The-Language-and-Learning-Analytics-Lab/name-detection/README.md

 * Input transcripts should be included in `./data` folder in the same directory as the code file.
 * Output transcripts should be included in `./output` folder in the same directory as the code file.
 * Check that these two folders are created prior to running the code.
 The data folder should have the files you intend to de-identify.
 The output folder would be empty.
+* **Note.** If the repository folder is downloaded, this folder already satisfies the requirements above.

 ## Running the code
 With the terminal still open, navigate to the path where the code and data and output folders are located.